sungnga/react-revents/README.md

   - Fill in the Email and Pasword for the user
   - Once a user is created, a user UID is created for this user
   - All the users are listed in this 'Users' tab
+In src/app/firestore folder, create a file called firebaseService.js
-- In authActions.js file:
+- In firebaseService.js file:
-  - Import firebase from config folder to get access to Firebase SDK: `import firebase from '../../app/config/firebase';`
+  - Import firebase from config folder to get access to Firebase SDK: `import firebase from '../config/firebase';`
-  - Update the signInUser action function
+  - Write a signInWithEmail function that signs in a user in Firebase with email and password
-    - This function accepts creds as an argument
+    - This function takes creds as an argument
-    - This function returns an async function that accepts dispatch as an argument
-    - Since this is an async function, we'll use try/catch block
-    - Because this is a form that we're using to signin user, we're going throw the error that we get back to the form itself.
-Call `throw error`.
-For example, if the user types an incorrect password, we're going to display that error on the form
-    - In the try block:
-      - Call the firebase.auth().signInWithEmailAndPassword() methods and pass in the email and password.
-Use the 'await' keyword in front of it because this operation has to complete and we get the result back before moving forward
+    - Call the firebase.auth().signInWithEmailAndPassword() method and pass in the email and password
-      - Once we get the result back, dispatch the SIGN_IN_USER action type and the payload with the result of that user
-      - When we try to login with a user email and password and submit it to firebase, we can see the result for this user that came back in the Redux devTools console.
-The result is in the payload property.
-It contains a whole bunch of information pertaining to this user
+    - Once this is submitted to Firebase auth, the result returned is information about this user.
+The result of this user will be used as a payload when dispatching the signInUser() action
     ```javascript
-    export function signInUser(creds) {
+    export function signInWithEmail(creds) {
-      return async function (dispatch) {
-        try {
-          const result = await firebase
+      return firebase
         .auth()
         .signInWithEmailAndPassword(creds.email, creds.password);
-          dispatch({ type: SIGN_IN_USER, payload: result.user });
-        } catch (error) {
-          throw error;
     }
+    ```
+- In authActions.js file:
+  - Update the signInUser action function:
+    - This function accepts user as an argument
+    - This function returns an action object
+      - with action type of SIGN_IN_USER
+      - and payload of user.
+This payload contains information about this particular user when they signed in to Firebase
+    ```javascript
+    export function signInUser(user) {
+      return {
+        type: SIGN_IN_USER,
+        payload: user
       };
     }
     ```